Arihan10/Instudy/README.md

 # Instudy

 Instudy is an app where the entire class can cummunicate at a moment's notice.
-Set duedates, send messages, set alerts (Beta), and so much more!
+Set due-dates, send messages, set alerts (Beta), and so much more!

 # Try-It-Out: